-Clash of titans: How Saudi-Russian fight is melting markets
+AP Explains: The oil market meltdown and its global impact

 A: First, protecting market share.
 Both Saudi Arabia and Russia have seen U.S. producers take a chunk of their market, and falling prices help keep customers on board.

 Second, Saudi Arabia may hope that the pain of low prices will force a Russian rethink.
-“Saudi Arabia has de facto launched a price war against Russia, promising to sell its oil at a discount in order to maximise its oil revenues,” say analysts at UniCredit bank.
+“Saudi Arabia has de facto launched a price war against Russia, promising to sell its oil at a discount in order to maximize its oil revenues,” say analysts at UniCredit bank.
 “It appears Saudi Arabia wants to cement its position as the world’s top oil exporter and to persuade Moscow to return to the negotiating table.”

 Q: WHAT’S BEHIND RUSSIA’S REFUSAL?

 A: Russia may have seen no point in cutting production only to lose market share as U.S. shale producers in Texas and New Mexico take up the slack.
 Analysts say Saudi Arabia may be underestimating Russia’s ability to weather low prices.
 Both countries are heavily dependent on oil revenues for their state budgets.
-But Russia says it can balance its budget at $42.40 for its own benchmark crude.
-Saudi Arabia on the other hand needs $83.60, according to the International Monetary Fund.
+But Russia says it can balance its budget at around $42 a barrel for its own benchmark crude.
+Saudi Arabia, whose economy is less diverse, needs more than $80 per barrel, according to the International Monetary Fund, even though its costs are much lower than Russia’s.

 What Saudi Arabia has done is to send prices so low that both will feel a serious crunch.

 And Russia may have a longer-term target: the U.S. oil industry.